Do You Know You have a right to know?

 Green Minds position is - in light of the lack of evidence regarding the safety of pesticides and reasonable and believable evidence about their risks - that those with a responsibility to protect the health and wellbeing of the community have a duty to explore the safest alternatives for the management of public spaces.

-Green Minds propose the following regarding the use of pesticides in Lake Bluff and Lake Forest:
+Green Minds propose the following regarding the use of pesticides in Lake Bluff and Lake Forest

 Our communities will create a pesticide working group and task it to investigate alternative turf management practices with proven success such as Boulder, CO, Marblehead, MA, City of St. Johns in Canada, Chicago, IL, and Harvard University.
 Our Parks and Recreation managers will consult with turf managers working for municipalities and educational institutions where pesticide use has been stopped or reduced.
-The working group will also evaluate current practices, including total cost of these methods.
+The working group will also evaluate current practices, including the total cost of these methods.

 Our communities will establish several pilot projects in selected athletic fields and parks where results of alternative practices can be tried and documented.
 A one-acre playing field at Everett School in Lake Forest is already a pilot project.